Akashokshelke96/Akashokshelke96/README.md

 - 🤔 I’m looking for help with ...Algorithms
 - 💬 Ask me about ...Anything already mentioned on the Page!
 - 📫 How to reach me: ...LinkedIn,Github & Address
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...Engineer ER
-- ⚡ Fun fact: ...I am so fond of Reading diverse Material books that i skipped my own College books.
+- ⚡ Fun fact: ...I am so fond of Reading Diverse topics books that i skipped my own College books.